 The Company and its subsidiaries have a noncontributory Employee Stock Ownership Plan (ESOP) for all eligible employees.
 Eligible employees are primarily those with more than one year of service, who work in excess of 1,040 hours per year.
 Contributions, which may be in cash or stock of the Company, are determined annually by the Board of Directors.
 The Company's contributions are allocated to eligible employees based on the ratio of each eligible employee's compensation to total compensation for all eligible employees during each year.
-ESOP contribution expense totaled \$56,277, \$59,613, and \$45,616 for 1999, 1998, and 1997, respectively.
-At December 31, 1999 the ESOP held 619,273 shares of Class A and 1,216,848 shares of Class C common stock of the Company.
+ESOP contribution expense totaled \$0, \$56,277, and \$59,613 for 2000, 1999, and 1998, respectively.
+At December 31, 2000 the ESOP held 553,322 shares of Class A and 1,277,690 shares of Class C common stock of the Company.
 All shares held by the ESOP have been allocated to the participating employees and all shares held by the ESOP are considered outstanding for purposes of computing earnings per share.

 The Company has a 401(k) savings plan covering all eligible employees, as defined above, which includes employer participation in accordance with the provisions of Section 401(k) of the Internal Revenue Code.
 The plan allows participants to make pretax contributions up to the lesser of 15% of total annual compensation or the statutory limits.
 The Company may match up to 50% of each employee's investment in Company stock, up to 1/2% of the employee's total annual compensation.
 The Company's match will be Company stock and the amount of the match will be at the discretion of the Company's Board of Directors.
-The Company's matching 401(k) contributions for 1999, 1998, and 1997 were approximately \$3,858, \$7,000, and \$-0-, respectively.
+The Company's matching 401(k) contributions for 2000, 1999, and 1998 were approximately \$0, \$3,858, and \$7,000 respectively.
 Also, the Company may contribute at the discretion of the Company's Board of Directors an Employer Profit Sharing Contribution to the 401-K savings plan.
 The Employer Profit Sharing Contribution shall be divided among three different classes of participants in the plan based upon the participant's title in the Company.
-In 1999 the Company contributed \$130,958 to the Plan.
-There were no contributions made in 1998 or 1997.
+The Company contribution for 2000, 1999 and 1998 were \$0, \$130,958, and \$0, respectively.
 All amounts contributed to the plan are deposited into a trust fund administered by an independent trustee.